ankit7540/IgorPro_All_in_Directory/README.md

 These procedures match a string against file name and iterate over the index ( a number) and do some operation on the waves.
 All waves matching the common string are thus processed quickly.

+1. baseline_fit.ipf
+Fit the baseline which should be more or less flat with a cubic polynomial.
+The region which is not included is governed by a mask wave.